This document sets out the policy which applies to applications for the registration of domains under the .cern

 Preference will be given to names that are:

 Names that may be confused with one another (e.g. "visit.cern" and "vislt.cern") are said to be in 'collision'.
-The potential for collision will be considered with every batch of applications for new .cern domains and will be handled on a case-by-case basis.
+The potential for collision will be considered with every batch of applications for new .cern domains and will be handled on a case-by-case basis in line with the .cern strategy in place at the time.

 Applications for generic names must demonstrate that the applicant is the typical owner of the process in question (e.g. HR for "jobs.cern"), or that the applicant has cross-community support for the acquisition and running of the domain from other relevant/interested potential applicants for that name.

 CERN will take reasonable steps to investigate and respond to any reports from governmental agencies and ccTLD operators of conduct that causes confusion with the corresponding country code in connection with the use of a letter/letter two-character ACSCII domain.

 Applications for country name domains (e.g. united-states.cern) should only be made after due consultation with CERN's International Relations Director and the appropriate authorities of the country concerned.

-The purpose of having a CERN website and any subsidiary domains is to ensure that appropriate information about CERN, its functioning and its scientific endeavours is represented professionally, accurately and in a manner which reflects well on the Organization.
-The Member of Personnel responsible for a domain shall ensure that the content of the site continues to meet these expectations.
+Websites hosted on the .cern domain are considered as official communication channels of the Organization.
+They must be outward-facing and ensure that appropriate information about CERN, its functioning and its scientific endeavours is represented professionally, accurately and in a manner which reflects well on the Organization.
+The Member of Personnel responsible for the domain has responsibility for ensuring that the content of the site continues to meet these expectations.

-Websites on the .cern domain must provide easily accessible links to:
+Along with a visible CERN logo in the footer linking to the home.cern homepage, websites on the .cern domain must also provide easily accessible links to:

 Content on .cern domains must always respect third-party rights.